benihutapea/zola/INSTALL.md

 ### Deploy to Vercel

-The easiest way to deploy Zola is using Vercel:
+The easiest way to deploy Zulu Chat is using Vercel:

 1. Push your code to a Git repository (GitHub, GitLab, etc.)
 2. Import the project into Vercel